 Protect Your Privacy With Our DMCA Agent Service

-Does your company desire a third-party DMCA agent service in order to designate an agent for your website or mobile app?
-You or your organization may prefer not to list an individual/website operator’s personal information on a public databases, which can be easily viewed.
+Does your company desire a third-party DMCA agent service in order to register a designated DMCA agent for your website, mobile app or plugin?
+You or your organization may prefer not to list contact information on a public database, which can be easily viewed, or risk missing an important notice of infringement take-down request.
 We can help with our DMCA Agent Service.
 Let our law firm act as your DMCA designated agent of record so your company (or you) can reap immunity afforded to online service providers under the law.
-Our service also includes drafting the required DMCA Policy for your website or other online property and takedown evaluation, unlike other non-attorney services.
-DMCA agents are listed in a public database.
-If you prefer to avoid exposing your personal information online and need a third party agent, contact us today to learn more about our DMCA agent service.
+Our service also includes providing the required DMCA Policy for your website or other online property and takedown evaluation, unlike other non-attorney services.

 DMCA Agent Service Pricing: